BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 **Try this** Knight-driver mode, and `RESET` toggles direction.

+If you take a look at [clockworks.v](clockworks.v), you will see it can also create a `PLL`, it is a component that can be used to generate *faster* clocks.
+For instance, the IceStick has a 12 MHz system clock, but the core that we will generate will run at 45 MHz.
+We will see that later.

 ## Step 3: a blinker that loads LEDs patterns from ROM

 Now we got all the tools that we need, so let's see how to